mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 Now, let's get to work.

-Here I'm going to explain my choropleth map workflow, from beginning to end.
-These kind of maps are one of the most popular data visualization techniques, and for a reason.
-They are everywhere, and if you have ever wondered how to make one, this is your tutorial.
+Here I'm going to explain my choropleth map workflow, from start to finish.
+These kind of maps are one of the most popular data visualization techniques, they are everywhere.
+If you have ever wondered how to make one, this is your tutorial.

 I'm going to use [D3](https://d3js.org) and [Spam](https://github.com/newsappsio/spam), a library to create maps with Canvas.
 You'll also need a working installation of [QGIS](http://www.qgis.org/en/site/) to work with the geodata.

 At the end you'll be able to create a choropleth map, the one of the beginning of the article.
-Everything that I'll explain is applied to that dataset, but you can understand what the workflow is, and apply it to your own maps.
+Everything that I'll explain is applied to that dataset but you can understand the principles and apply it to your own data.

 <h3 id="data" class="postLead"><a href="#data" class="idLink">#</a> Getting the data</h3>

-To find this dataset I had to look on the [local statistics department](http://www.bcn.cat/estadistica/angles/index.htm) website.
+To find this dataset I had to look on the [website](http://www.bcn.cat/estadistica/angles/index.htm) of the local statistics department.
 If you live in a medium-sized city you should have something similar.
 This is the most important part: first, you should have data [that makes sense to map](http://www.ericson.net/content/2011/10/when-maps-shouldnt-be-maps/).

 <div class="postImgQuote m-t-2 m-b-2">
     <img class="img-responsive" data-src="/images/posts/choropleth/bcn-estadistica.png">
     <small>Urgh, this looks horrible.</small>
 </div>

 Neat!
 First, go to the [dataset website](http://www.bcn.cat/estadistica/castella/dades/tpob/pad/padro/a2015/nivi/nivi11.htm).
-You should try to find an identifier that matches with your geographic data (more on that later).
+You should try to find an ID that matches with your geographic data.
+This ID is the unique key of a row, a number that is not repeated elsewhere in the data and belongs to a certain figure.
+This number should correspond to a map geometry (for example, a country, a city, a district), so we can join them later and visualize the map.

-In this case it seems that the `Dto.` and `SC`columns contain the unique id that we need.
+In this case it seems that the `Dto.` and `SC`columns contain the unique ID that we need.
 A code that also appears in the official shapefiles of the city (`Dto.` is the abbreviation of district and `SC` of the census tracts).

 Let's get this data in a usable form (CSV).
 In this case we are lucky and copying and pasting to Excel works fine.
 Make sure that you clear the format (Edit > Clear > Formats).
+This removes the formatting of the source (font, colors) and the automatic transformation that Excel sometimes applies to numbers or dates.
 We don't want anything weird happening in our spreadsheet.

 <div class="postImgQuote m-t-2 m-b-2">
     <img class="img-responsive" data-src="/images/posts/choropleth/excel1.png">